 Arts Animates Category

-This award recognises excellence in capacity building and innovation by local governments to:
+This award recognises local governments who:

-- leverage arts and culture to improve community sustainability and increase local economic opportunity,
+- leverage arts and culture to improve community sustainability and increase local economic opportunity

-- create vibrant, liveable communities that use arts and culture to support community wellbeing,
+- create vibrant, liveable communities that use arts and culture to support community wellbeing

-- celebrate local identity to both grow and attract creative talent and investment,
+- celebrate local identity to both grow and attract creative talent and investment

-- support new arts or cultural activities that encourage commercial success for artists and arts organisations, including through promoting cross-sector partnerships, networks or collaborations.
+- support new arts or cultural activities that encourage commercial success for artists and arts organisations, including through promoting cross-sector partnerships, networks or collaborations

 For example, councils could enter projects for this award which involved:

-- creating opportunities for professional development or employment for local artists including: skills development, training or mentorship program linking emerging artists and communities with established professional artists;
+- creating opportunities for professional development or employment for local artists including: skills development, training or mentorship program linking emerging artists and communities with established professional artists

-- showcasing emerging and experimental art forms initiated from creative collaborations and partnerships;
+- showcasing emerging and experimental art forms initiated from creative collaborations and partnerships

-- support for arts initiatives that have enabled young people, people with disability or Aboriginal and Torres Strait Islander peoples to develop skills and share arts and cultural activities with local or broader communities;
+- support for arts initiatives that have enabled young people, people with disability or Aboriginal and Torres Strait Islander peoples to develop skills and share arts and cultural activities with local or broader communities

-- designating public and private places for street, visual and/or performance art with strong community engagement;
+- designating public and private places for street, visual and/or performance art with strong community engagement

 - developing innovative art projects underpinned by partnerships with the business community;

-- fostering opportunities for the enjoyment of the arts through broad community engagement with professional arts and cultural projects.
+- fostering opportunities for the enjoyment of the arts through broad community engagement with professional arts and cultural projects